rdhadda/QuizKombat/README.md

 #### All four pages have the following elements in common:

 - The title of the webpage QuizKombat.
 The title also acts as a link back to the homepage.
-- All of the webpages have the same brickwall background image to have a consistent theme throughout.
+- All of the web pages have the same brick wall background image to have a consistent theme throughout.

 #### Home Page

 - The website title QuizKombat appears on the homepage.
 - An input box for the player to enter their name.
+This is used later on for the score page.
-- An accordion with playing instructions that explains how to play the game.
+- An accordion with playing instructions which explains how to play the game.
 - A button that says "start game," enabling the player to begin playing once their name has been entered.

 ![Home Page](documentation/homepage.png)